Inyk/Pyformer/README.md

 Add floor, solid platforms, and fix player starting location

-Create new input handler to replace pygame key handler
+~~Create new input handler to replace pygame key handler~~ _Scratching this off as Pygame key handler works fine for this use case_

+Fix left/right boundaries.

+Replace player shape with a proper character sprite.

 # Build the game